woossi0/suite/docs/usermanual/source/sysadmin/clustering/background.rst

 Technical details
 -----------------

-The :ref:`clustering extension <intro.extensions.clustering>` when used properly also used the :ref:`JDBCConfig extension <intro.extensions.jdbcconfig>` , which provides the support for data directories in a database.
+The clustering extension when used properly also uses the :ref:`JDBCConfig extension <intro.extensions.jdbcconfig>` , which provides the support for data directories in a database.
 Clustering uses `Hazelcast <http://hazelcast.com>`_, a library that allows nodes in a cluster to link together automatically.